IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Experiments

-Note that plain IWCV does not improve the vanilla method on average, which could be due to the inaccurate estimation of the IW by the discriminative learning-based approach.
-In this sense, IW-GAE has an advantage of depending less on the performance of the IW estimator since the estimated value is used to construct bins for the CI, and then the exact value is found by solving the separate optimization problem.
-We also remark that our experimental results reveal \textit{dangers of the current practice of using the vanilla method or IWCV in model selection in UDA}.
+\paragraph{Results } Table~\ref{table:model_selec_table} shows that model selection with IW-GAE achieves the best average accuracy among IW-based model selection methods, improving state-of-the-art by 9\% in the checkpoint selection 18\% in the hyperparameter selection in terms of the relative scale of lower and upper bounds of accuracy.
+Note that IWCV does not improve the vanilla method on average, which could be due to the inaccurate IW estimation by the logistic regression-based method.
+In this sense, IW-GAE has the advantage of depending less on the performance of the IW estimator since the estimated value is used to construct bins for the CI, and then the exact value is found by solving the separate optimization problem.